ipselium/nsfds2/docs/source/classical_use.rst

    [filtering]
    filter = True|False          # Activate selective filter
-   stencil = 11             # Number of points of stencil used by filters stength = 0.75           # Strength of the filter
+   stencil = 11             # Number of points of stencil used by filters strength = 0.75           # Strength of the filter

    [viscous fluxes]
    viscosity = True|False           # Activate viscosity